K-PaaS/application-platform-guide-eng/install/service/logging.md

 # <div id="3"/>3.
 Logging Service Management

-After the service installation is complete, register the Logging service activation code to use the service in the PaaS-TA portal.
+After the service installation is complete, register the Logging service activation code to use the service in the K-PaaS AP portal.

 ## <div id="3.1"/>  3.1.
 Enable Logging Service

--	Access the PaaS-TA operator portal and log in.
+-	Access the K-PaaS operator portal and log in.
 ![002]

 -	Go to the code management menu of the operation management and register the code as follows.